aws/aws-mwaa-local-runner/README.md

 #### Custom plugins

 - There is a directory at the root of this repository called plugins.
-It contains a sample plugin ```ssh_plugin.py```
 - In this directory, create a file for your new custom plugin.
 For example:

 ```bash